p-b-4/ng-fluentui/projects/ng-fluentui/README.md

 It does not change or extend the original web components.

 Microsoft maintains the actual web components.
 This wrapper library is not maintained by Microsoft.
+Regular updates are not guaranteed, but the source code is available.

-This wrapper simply exposes the Fluint UI Web Components as Angular standalone components, for a better developer experience.
+It simply exposes the Fluent UI Web Components as Angular standalone components, for a better developer experience.